-In a recent study, U.S. researchers found that an estimated 7.3 million Americans have a vision disability, ranging from impaired vision to total blindness.
+In a recent study, U.S. researchers found that an estimated 7.3 million Americans have a vision disability, ranging from low vision to total blindness.
 That means that 2.3 percent of the U.S. population needs some form of assistive technology to fully access the web.

 What is a screen reader?

 Let’s start with the most basic question.
-A "screen reader" is a generic term used for software that helps visually impaired people use a computer.
+A "screen reader" is a generic term used for software that helps people with vision impairments use a computer.
 As the name implies, screen readers “read” content on the computer’s screen and web browsers like text, images, and links, or content on the computer’s operating system (OS) such as icons, menus, files, applications, and folders.
 The software will then translate that content or data into a format the user is able to consume and interact with such as audible speech and Braille.

 The audio variety screen reader converts content into speech through a text-to-speech (TTS) engine which can be perceived through speakers or earphones.
 Other software provides the information in Braille through a refreshable display that contains one or more rows of cells where Braille characters are formed in real-time.
 Speech and Braille outputs are often used in conjunction with each other.

 There are over fifteen screen readers on the market today.
-Some of the most popular ones are JAWS (Window), NVDA (Window), VoiceOver (Mac & iOS), Talkback (Android), and ChromeVox (Chromebook).
+Some of the most popular ones are JAWS, NVDA, VoiceOver (Mac & iOS), Talkback (Android), and ChromeVox (Chromebook).
 Even though programs may share some basic similarities, each screen reader offers its own series of commands.
 The commands used to operate JAWS, for instance, are completely different from those used in NVDA and VoiceOvers.
 Most people tend to choose one brand of screen reader and stick with it, simply because the number of new keyboard commands they’d have to learn would be impractical.
 We’ll explore this problem a bit more in the last section of this article where we look a bit more closely at the different screen reader platforms.

 How do users actually interact with a web page using one?